 If 60 percent of the world’s fish, birds, mammals, amphibians and reptiles have disappeared in the last 45 years, wouldn’t the remaining 40% also disappear in the coming 30 years?
 We’re not significantly changing that course of events, are we?
 And wouldn’t we, humans, then be part of those remaining 40%?
 If not: What bees do we expect pollinate our crops?
 Are we going to create our artificial biosphere in time for it to actually function as a stable fake-earth, a replacement habitat?
+Do we know enough to get the details right?
 Where are we getting the resources and funding for that?
 Who gets to go inside when wet-bulb temperatures or radiation levels become too high?
 We can’t shut down all our nuclear facilities in time for it not to cause extinction level dosages worldwide, can we?
 There’s no miracle cure for thyroid cancer, or protection of the water-column against cesium-137 and iodine-131.

 It was suggested by some scientists that subsea permafrost would keep its integrity for millennia, which means that in the areas submerged less than 1000 years ago (as we investigated in our study) it should not have occurred yet.
 Our study proved that not only has it already occurred, but it has been progressing to higher rates, which have almost doubled since this degradation started.

 It is most likely that we are now dealing with the consequences of when natural warming is enhanced with anthropogenic warming and together they are accelerating the pace of natural processes.
 This appears to be continuing the processes of permafrost degradation at levels that we have never observed before.